NTT123/pax/examples/wave_gru/README.md

 ## Train WaveGRU

-    python3 train.py # 1 hours on a Tesla T4
+    python3 train.py # 1 hour on a Tesla T4